 What costs are included in IREAâ€™s current net-metering energy rate?

-IREAâ€™s cost of generating or purchasing energy (fuel costs, purchased power costs and power plant costs) as well as costs incurred to transmit and distribute energy to our residential customers (the cost of items like power lines and substations), and more than half of IREAâ€™s customer service costs (meter installation and meter reading, service drops, billing, customer service costs) are all recovered in our current net-metering energy rate, which is 12.3 cents/kWh for residential customers.
-The associationâ€™s â€śavoided cost,â€ť which refers to the costs that IREA can avoid by purchasing an additional kilowatt-hour of energy from a net-metered customer, is estimated to be 4.5 cents/kWh.
-The cost of distributing energy on IREAâ€™s grid is approximately 7.8 cents/kWh.
+IREAâ€™s cost of generating or purchasing energy (fuel costs, purchased power costs and power plant costs), as well as costs incurred to transmit and distribute energy to our residential customers (the cost of items like power lines and substations), and more than half of IREAâ€™s customer service costs (meter installation and meter reading, service drops, billing, customer service costs) are recovered in our current net metering energy rate, which is 12.3 cents per kilowatt-hour for residential customers.
+The associationâ€™s â€śavoided cost,â€ť which refers to the costs IREA can avoid by purchasing an additional kilowatt-hour of energy from a net-metered customer, is estimated to be 4.5 cents per kilowatt-hour.
+The cost of distributing energy on IREAâ€™s grid is approximately 7.8 cents per kilowatt-hour.

 What is meant by avoided cost?

-The avoided cost of energy in this context refers to the cost associated with fuel, purchased energy, generated and purchased capacity, and line losses (expressed as a per-kWh cost) that IREA can avoid by purchasing the energy from a net-metered customer.
-IREAâ€™s avoided cost is approximately 4.5 cents/kWh.
+The avoided cost of energy in this context refers to the cost associated with fuel, purchased energy, generated and purchased capacity, and line losses (expressed as a per-kilowatt-hour cost) that IREA can avoid by purchasing the energy from a net-metered customer.
+IREAâ€™s avoided cost is approximately 4.5 cents per kilowatt-hour.